Cowgill Jr., Terry Arnold

-August 21, 1984 - Friday, April 17, 2020 Terry Arnold "TC" Cowgill Jr., 35, of Charlottesville, passed away on Sunday, April 17, 2020.
+August 21, 1984 - Friday, April 17, 2020 Terry Arnold "TC" Cowgill Jr., 35, of Charlottesville, passed away on April 17, 2020.
 TC was born on August 21, 1984, in Charlottesville, Va.
-TC is survived and loved by his parents, Terry Cowgill Sr., Robin Shifflett; stepmother, Liz Herring (Greg); grandparents, Pearl Cowgill, Joe Cowgill, Dewey Lee Shifflett; two sisters, Barbara Morris (Ken), Emily Cowgill (Brandon); one brother, Ross Cowgill (Tricia); eight children, Tyler, Dylan, Kevin, Caleb, James, Camden, Willow, Waylon; two nephews and a neice.
+TC is survived and loved by his parents, Terry Cowgill Sr., Robin Shifflett; stepmother, Liz Herring (Greg); grandparents, Pearl Cowgill, Joe Cowgill, Dewey Lee Shifflett; two sisters, Barbara Morris (Ken) and Emily Cowgill (Brandon); one brother, Ross Cowgill (Tricia); eight children, Tyler, Dylan, Kevin, Caleb, James, Camden, Willow, Waylon; two nephews, and a neice.
 Thanks to an old friend, Penny Mayo and a special thanks for all donations.
 A celebration of TC's life will be held at a later date.
-Teague Funeral Service 2260 Ivy Road 2260 Ivy Road Charlottesville, VA 22903
+Teague Funeral Service 2260 Ivy Road, Charlottesville, VA 22903

 Most Popular